Lloyd Winnecke

 Lloyd Winnecke (born June 6, 1960) is an American politician and businessman who was the 34th mayor of Evansville, Indiana.
 He was elected in November 2011 and his four-year term began January 1, 2012.
 In November 2015, Winnecke was re-elected for a second term, and, in November 2019, he was elected to a third term.
-He chose to retire rather than run for re-election to a fourth term in office and was succeeded by Stephanie Terry in the In November 2023.
+He chose to retire rather than run for re-election to a fourth term in office and was succeeded by Stephanie Terry in 2023.

 Winnecke formerly served as news director for WEHT-TV News 25 in Henderson, Kentucky.
 He also served as president of the Vanderburgh County Commission and was senior vice president and marketing director for Fifth Third Bank.

 Early life and education

 Lloyd Winnecke was born in Evansville to Ralph and Shirley Winnecke, who were lab technicians at Mead Johnson.
-Winnecke graduated from Central High School in 1978 and attended the University of Evansville where he received a Bachelor's degree in communications.
+Winnecke graduated from Central High School in 1978 and attended the University of Evansville, where he received a Bachelor's degree in communications.

 Career

 Fifth Third Bank and news broadcasting

-For thirteen years prior to running for mayor, he worked as senior vice president and marketing director for Fifth Third Bank.
-Prior to joining the bank, Lloyd spent 17 years in television news, most recently as News Director at WEHT News 25.
+Winnecke worked as senior vice president and marketing director for Fifth Third Bank and was also News Director at WEHT News 25.

-County government

-Winnecke has held office continuously since shortly after the 1999 city campaign, when he was selected in a GOP caucus to succeed then-newly elected Mayor Russ Lloyd Jr., on the Vanderburgh County Council.
-In 2002, in a County Council re-election campaign, Winnecke defeated Democrat Chris Walsh by 61-39 percent.
-Winnecke had a GOP primary opponent in his 2006 council campaign but no Democratic opponent.
-As a county councilman, he spent three years as president and one year as finance chairman.

-In 2008 Winnecke sought a County Commissioners seat and was unopposed.
-He went on to serve as President of that body.
-As a county official on both the council and the commissioners he balanced budgets for 11 straight years and held per capita spending to 43% below the state average.